subirvarma/GeneralCognitics/Books.md

 ![](https://subirvarma.github.io/GeneralCognitics/images/CongestionControl.png)

-**Internet Congestion Control** ws published by Morgan Kaufmann in 2015.
+**Internet Congestion Control** was published by Morgan Kaufmann in 2015.
 It can be purchased at Amazon using the following [link](https://www.amazon.com/Internet-Congestion-Control-Subir-Varma-ebook/dp/B0148FPPO8/ref=sr_1_3?crid=1VVYTVTIB8XOS&keywords=internet+congestion+control&qid=1669339227&sprefix=internet+congestion+control%2Caps%2C131&sr=8-3).
 A short summary of each of the chapters in the book is provided below.

 **Chapter 1: Introduction**
 This chapter is an introduction to the subject of congestion control, and covers some basic results in this area, such as the Chiu-Jain result on the optimality of AIMD control, descriptions of fundamental congestion control algorithms such TCP Reno, TCP Vegas and RED based Active Queue Management.
 A detailed description of TCP Reno is provided including algorithms such as: Congestion avoidance, Fast Re-transmit and Fast Recovery, Slow Start, TCP Timer operation etc. Active Queue Management or AQM techniques are introduced and the Random Early Detection or RED algorithm is  described.